open-navigation/opennav_docking/nova_carter_docking/README.md

 ## Nova Carter Docking

 This package contains a dock plugin, utility nodes, params, and demo launch files for working with the nova carter robot for auto-docking.
+It can be seen as a demonstration of using the Docking Server with detection and a custom dock.

 The dock plugin is used by the framework to transact with the dock to get its pose, charging state information, and contact status.
 The `dock_pose_publisher` takes in the output of Isaac ROS' GPU optimized apriltags detector and republishes out a `PoseStamped` of the particular docking tag pose of interest.